WatchOutNewsAgency/wona.github.com/_posts/2015-10-19-venture-unplugged.md

 This discussion on Day1 of Thomso set the bar quite high, only to watch it fall flat, as all the other interactive sessions opened to a half empty auditorium at best.

-WatchOut lauds EDC on the meticulous organization, and hopes this turns to be a regular addition to their calendar.
+WatchOut lauds EDC and Thomso’15 on the meticulous organization, and hopes this turns to be a regular addition to their calendars.